-Under certain circumstances if a third party makes a "company superior proposal" (as defined in our merger agreement with Family Dollar) to acquire Family Dollar, Family Dollar could pay us a termination fee, terminate our Merger Agreement and sign a merger agreement with the third party, and the proposed Merger with Dollar Tree and Family Dollar would not be completed.
-On August 18, 2014, Dollar General Corp. announced a non-binding proposal to buy Family Dollar for \$78.50 per common share in cash subject to due diligence and regulatory contingencies.
+- Under certain circumstances if a third party makes a "company superior proposal" (as defined in our merger agreement with Family Dollar) to acquire Family Dollar, Family Dollar could pay us a termination fee, terminate our Merger Agreement and sign a merger agreement with the third party, and the proposed Merger with Dollar Tree and Family Dollar would not be completed.
+Dollar General Corp. has made an unsolicited conditional tender offer to buy Family Dollar for \$80.00 per common share in cash subject to due diligence, regulatory, and other contingencies including entering into a merger agreement with Family Dollar and obtaining the support of certain significant Family Dollar shareholders, Howard Levine and Trian Fund Management, L.P. - Completion of the Merger is subject to approval by Family Dollar's stockholders, expiration or termination of the applicable waiting period under the Hart-Scott-Rodino Antitrust Improvements Act and other customary closing conditions.
+As a result the proposed Merger could fail to be completed on the proposed terms and schedule or at all, or be completed subject to conditions imposed by regulatory authorities, resulting in higher costs or reduced benefits. - The costs and difficulties related to the proposed Merger, including, among others, the integration of Family Dollar's business and operations with our business and operations, the terms of the definitive financing arrangements, the inability to retain key personnel, litigation related to the proposed merger, competitive responses to the proposed merger, or potential adverse reactions or changes to business or employee relationships could be more significant than we anticipate, resulting in higher costs or reduced benefits.

-- Completion of the Merger is subject to approval by Family Dollar's stockholders, expiration or termination of the applicable waiting period under the Hart-Scott-Rodino Antitrust Improvements Act and other customary closing conditions.
-As a result the proposed Merger could fail to be completed on the proposed terms and schedule or at all, or be completed subject to conditions imposed by regulatory authorities, resulting in higher costs or reduced benefits. - The costs and difficulties related to the proposed Merger, including, among others, the integration of Family Dollar's business and operations with our business and operations, the terms of the definitive financing arrangements, the inability to retain key personnel, litigation related to the proposed merger, competitive responses to the proposed merger, or potential adverse reactions or changes to business or employee relationships could be more significant than we anticipate, resulting in higher costs or reduced benefits. - We may be unable to obtain, or experience delays in obtaining, the cost savings and synergies contemplated by the proposed Merger. - Our profitability is vulnerable to cost increases. - A downturn in economic conditions could impact our sales. - Litigation may adversely affect our business, financial condition and results of operations. - A significant disruption in our computer and technology systems could adversely affect our results of operation or business - If we are unable to secure our customers' credit card and confidential information, or other private data relating to our associates, suppliers or our business, we could be subject to negative publicity, costly government enforcement actions or private litigation, which could damage our business reputation and adversely affect our results of operation or business. - Changes in federal, state or local law, or our failure to comply with such laws, could increase our expenses and expose us to legal risks - Our growth is dependent on our ability to increase sales in existing stores and to expand our square footage profitably. - Risks associated with our domestic and foreign suppliers from whom our products are sourced could affect our financial performance. - We could encounter disruptions in our distribution network or additional costs in distributing merchandise. - Our profitability is affected by the mix of products we sell - Pressure from competitors may reduce our sales and profits. - Our business could be adversely affected if we fail to attract and retain qualified associates and key personnel. - Failure to comply with our debt covenants could adversely affect our capital resources, financial condition and liquidity - Certain provisions in our Articles of Incorporation and Bylaws could delay or discourage a takeover attempt that may be in a shareholder's best interest.
+- We may be unable to obtain, or experience delays in obtaining, the cost savings and synergies contemplated by the proposed Merger. - Our profitability is vulnerable to cost increases. - A downturn in economic conditions could impact our sales. - Litigation may adversely affect our business, financial condition and results of operations. - A significant disruption in our computer and technology systems could adversely affect our results of operation or business - If we are unable to secure our customers' credit card and confidential information, or other private data relating to our associates, suppliers or our business, we could be subject to negative publicity, costly government enforcement actions or private litigation, which could damage our business reputation and adversely affect our results of operation or business. - Changes in federal, state or local law, or our failure to comply with such laws, could increase our expenses and expose us to legal risks. - Our growth is dependent on our ability to increase sales in existing stores and to expand our square footage profitably. - Risks associated with our domestic and foreign suppliers from whom our products are sourced could affect our financial performance. - We could encounter disruptions in our distribution network or additional costs in distributing merchandise. - Our profitability is affected by the mix of products we sell. - Pressure from competitors may reduce our sales and profits. - Our business could be adversely affected if we fail to attract and retain qualified associates and key personnel - Failure to comply with our debt covenants could adversely affect our capital resources, financial condition and liquidity. - Certain provisions in our Articles of Incorporation and Bylaws could delay or discourage a takeover attempt that may be in a shareholder's best interest.